Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 8. FAQ (Frequently Asked Questions)

 Q1.
-What’s the difference between $display and $monitor?
+What is the difference between $display and $monitor?

 Q2.
 When should I use $strobe?